jina-ai/docs/chapters/traversal.md

 ## Let's go deeper: Recursive Document Representation

-Till now, we've introduced chunks and `matches` **with a depth of 1**.
+So far we have only discussed `chunks` and `matches` **with a depth of 1**.
 While in a real-world scenario, things could be much more complicated than this.
-For instance, a `chunk` could be further divided into small chunks, and a chunk at any level might have it's own `matches` at that level.
+For instance, a `chunk` could be further divided into smaller chunks, and a chunk at any level might have its own `matches` at that level.

 ![go-deeper](https://hanxiao.io/2020/08/28/What-s-New-in-Jina-v0-5/blog-post-v050-protobuf-documents.jpg)

 Jina has defined a recursive structure with **arbitrary width and depth** instead of a trivial bi-level structure.
 Roughly speaking, chunks can have the next level chunks and the same level matches; and so do matches.
 This could go on and on.
 The following figure illustrates this structure [Ref: New Features in Jina v0.5 You Should Know About](https://hanxiao.io/2020/08/28/What-s-New-in-Jina-v0-5/).

 ![recursive](./images/recursive.png)

 This recursive structure provides Jina the flexibility to cover any complex use case that may require search at different semantic units.
-Besides, the recursive structure enables Jina rankers to accumulate scores from lower granularities to upper granularities, such as `Chunk2DocRankers`.
+Besides that, the recursive structure enables Jina rankers to accumulate scores from lower granularities to upper granularities, such as `Chunk2DocRankers`.
 For example, in NLP a long document is composed of semantic chapters; each chapter consists of multiple paragraphs, which can be further segmented into sentences.
 In CV, a video is composed of one or more scenes, including one or more shots (i.e. a sequence of frames taken by a single camera over a continuous period of time).
 Each shot includes one or more frames.

 Such hierarchical structures can be very well represented with the recursive representation.

-If we look from a tree view (with a depth of 3):
+The image below shows the tree view (with a depth of 3):

 ![tree-view](./images/tree.png)